MusaMasango/loan-prediction-machine-learning-project/README.md

 ## Model Performance
 The logistic regression model far outperformed the the other approaches on the test and validation sets
-* Random forest : Accuracy score = 66.67%
+* Decision tree : Accuracy score = 66.67%
 * Random forest : Accuracy score = 77.78%
 * Logistic regression : Accuracy score = 78.47%